4 Great Benefits of Being a Personal Support Worker

 Personal support workers help reduce the economic costs to both individuals and the wider community.
 When they are involved in caregiving, fewer people have to leave their jobs or reduce their work hours.
 That results in better financial bottom lines for everyone involved—from workers to employers to provincial governments.

 3. Meaningful Social Connection

-Consider these statistics: In 2011, about 13.5 percent of Canadians aged 15 and older lived alone.
-And almost 25 percent of all seniors lived alone.† Many of those people have few, if any, friends or family members they can count on.
+Consider this: Statistics Canada says that in 2011, about 13.5 percent of Canadians aged 15 and older lived alone.
+And almost 25 percent of all seniors lived alone.
+Many of those people have few, if any, friends or family members they can count on.